Cate Jones, VHS 1976 Innovator, Community Builder

 “I’m an ideas person,” says Linda, “and I’m grateful for the chance to work with such inspiring and dedicated volunteers to support Vic High students and connect alumni with each other.
 Everyone has such great memories and stories to share.”

 Happily married, two kids, and 4 grandkids, she’s the 7th of 12 in her family to attend Vic High.
-She speaks French and travels extensively in France with husband Wayne and their family, and is editing her first book for publication.
+She speaks French and travels extensively in France with husband Wayne and their family, and is a published author.
 Her writing can be found at www.lindabaker.ca.

 Keith McCallion, Former Vic High Principal, Still Cheering for the Black & Gold